Luke Ayling: 2020–2024

-On 12 December 2021, Ayling joined a select group of just 70 players that have made over 200 appearances for the club, including current teammates Stuart Dallas, Liam Cooper & Kalvin Phillips.
-On March 18, 2022, Ayling netted a 90+1 winner against Wolverhampton Wanderers in a thrilling comeback for Leeds United.
-On May 8, 2022, during a Premier League match against Arsenal, Ayling was sent off for a two footed tackle on Gabriel Martinelli.
+On 12 December 2021, Ayling joined a select group of just 70 players who made over 200 appearances for the club, including then teammates Stuart Dallas, Liam Cooper and Kalvin Phillips.
+On 18 March 2022, he netted a stoppage time winner against Wolverhampton Wanderers in a thrilling comeback for Leeds United.
+On 8 May 2022, during a Premier League match against Arsenal, he was sent off for a two footed tackle on Gabriel Martinelli.
 Ayling was initially shown a yellow card, which was later upgraded to red by VAR.